S-iba/S-iba/README.md

 - 👋 Hi, I’m @S-iba
 - 👀 I’m interested in Object Oriented Programming and Software development (Web or applications)
-- 🌱 I’m currently learning computer science at NMU ...
+- 🌱 I’m currently learning Software Developmet at UWC (Samsung Future Innovation Lab) ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sbaja42@gmail.com
+- 📫 How to reach me klaas.siba42@gmail.com

 <!---
 S-iba/S-iba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.